Wrecking Ball (Miley Cyrus song): Commercial performance

 Before officially being serviced as a single, "Wrecking Ball" made a "hot shot debut" at number 50 on the US Billboard Hot 100 for the week issued on September 7, 2013, with 90,000 downloads in two days.
 It reached number 14 the following week with 201,000 downloads.
 After its official premiere as the second single from Bangerz, the track peaked at number one in the United States in its fourth week, heavily assisted by online streaming credits from its recently released music video; this gave Cyrus her first number-one single in the country.
 It sold 477,000 copies that week, becoming the third-highest single sales week of 2013, behind the 582,000 units moved by "I Knew You Were Trouble" by Taylor Swift and the 557,000 units moved by "Roar" by Katy Perry.
 In December, "Wrecking Ball" returned to the peak position after being stuck at number two or three the previous nine weeks as Lorde's "Royals" topped the Hot 100, with assistance from a viral parody video and consequently became the largest gap between number-one sittings in Billboard history within a single chart run.
 The next week it tumbled to number 5 as Eminem's "The Monster" featuring Rihanna topped the chart.
 As of December 2014, "Wrecking Ball" has sold 3,640,000 copies in the United States.
 The track peaked at number one on the Canadian Hot 100, and was later certified quadruple-platinum in the country.
 It reached the peak position on the Mexico Ingles Airplay.

 In the United Kingdom, "Wrecking Ball" and Bangerz both debuted at the top of the UK Singles Chart and UK Albums Chart respectively on October 13, 2013 – for the week ending date October 19, 2013 – making Cyrus the first artist of 2013 to achieve an Official Charts Company "chart double".
 It was later certified platinum by the British Phonographic Industry.
 Additionally, the song became Cyrus' second chart-topping song in Britain after "We Can't Stop" in August 2013.
 In Belgium, "Wrecking Ball" peaked at numbers four and five on the Belgian Ultratop in the Flanders and Wallonia regions respectively, and was eventually awarded a gold certification.
 In Germany, "Wrecking Ball" peaked at number six on the German Singles Chart, and was later certified platinum.
-It charted at number three on the Italian FIMI chart, and earned a double-platinum certification.

-In Australia and New Zealand, "Wrecking Ball" peaked at number two on the ARIA Singles Chart and the New Zealand Singles Chart respectively.
-It was certified sixtuple-platinum in the former country, and was given a platinum certification in the latter.